Another easy pasta supper, lemony, garlicky, cheesy, broccoli good.

 - 1/4 - 1/2 teaspoon red pepper flakes

-Meanwhile, in a bowl large enough to hold everything, stir together chickpeas, lemon zest, juice and pepper.
+MIX CHICKPEAS & LEMON In a small bowl, stir together chickpeas, lemon zest, juice and pepper.

-Meanwhile, in a large skillet, heat olive oil on medium til shimmery.
+SAUTÉ BROCCOLI STALKS Meanwhile, in a large skillet, heat olive oil on medium until shimmery.
 Add chopped broccoli stalks, cook til just beginning to soften.
 Add garlic and red pepper flakes, cook for about 3 minutes, stirring often.
-Add broccoli florets, warm through.
-Add chickpea mixture, warm through.
-Turn this and cooked rigatoni into chickpeas.
-Add Parmesan, stir gently.

 More Great Broccoli Recipes